ACK1 activation in cancers

-(i) ACK1 integrates signals from various receptor tyrosine kinases, e.g. MERTK, EGFR, PDGFR, Insulin receptor, HER2.
-These kinases activate ACK1 in multiples cancers, including prostate, breast, lung, gastric and many other cancers.
+(i) ACK1 integrates signals from various receptor tyrosine kinases, e.g. MERTK, AXL, EGFR, PDGFR, Insulin receptor, HER2.
+These kinases activate ACK1 in multiples cancers, including prostate, breast, lung, gastric, pancreatic, and many other cancers.

-(ii) ACK1/TNK2 gene is amplified in 40% of lung cancers, 30% of breast cancers and 10% of prostate cancers.
+(ii) ACK1/TNK2 gene is amplified in 30% of lung cancers, 20% of Urothelial carcinoma (bladder cancer), 20% of Esophageal carcinoma and 17% of ovarian cancers.

 Identification of ACK1 inhibitor, (R)-9b

-In spite of its significance, no ACK1 inhibitor has so far made it to clinical trial.
-We generated a new class of small molecule ACK1 inhibitor (R)-9b (Figure 1), that has excellent drug-like properties.
-(R)-9b suppressed proliferation of various prostate, breast and lung xenograft tumor growth.
+No ACK1 inhibitor has so far made it to clinical trial.
+We generated a new class of small molecule ACK1 inhibitor (R)-9b that has excellent drug-like properties.
+(R)-9b suppressed proliferation of various prostate, breast and lung xenograft and PDX tumor growth.

 Crystal structure of (R)-9b bound to ACK1

-Recently with our collaborators, we have solved the crystal structure of (R)-9b bound to ACK1 kinase domain (Figure 2) Nature Communications, 2022.
+We have shown the crystal structure of (R)-9b bound to ACK1 kinase domain.
+Nature Communications, 2022.

 Clinical Trial of ACK1 inhibitor, (R)-9b

-Clinical trial of (R)-9b is expected to start in 2023.
+Phase I Clinical trial (PHAROS) of (R)-9b is expected to start in early 2025 (IND#167907).
 Dr. Nupam Mahajan nupam@wustl.edu can be contacted by interested parties.